wp-plugins/wp-pipes/readme.txt

 NO, there is no limitation when using WP Pipes plugin.
 It's GNU/GPL, you can download & use it for free forever.

-= How do I get support if I have problems with the WP Pipes plugin? =

-You can raise your support request at http://wppipes.com/forums

 = What is a Pipe? =

 Let's imagine it as a pipeline of data from one place (Source) to another place (Destination).